gvvaughan/specl/README.md

 code from the current directory:

     LUA_PATH=`pwd`'/?.lua' specl --formatter=awesome specs/*_spec.yaml

+Otherwise you can load a formatter from the existing `LUA_PATH` by name, including built in formatters, like this:

+    specl --formatter=tap specs/*_spec.yaml

 Pass the `-h` option for help and brief documentation on usage of the remaining available options.